Roy Scheider

-Roy Richard Scheider (/ˈʃaɪdər/; November 10, 1932 – February 10, 2008) was an American actor and amateur boxer who achieved fame with his leading and supporting roles in celebrated films from the 1970s to the mid-1980s.
-He was nominated for two Academy Awards, one Golden Globe, and one BAFTA.
+Roy Richard Scheider (/ˈʃaɪdər/; November 10, 1932 – February 10, 2008) was an American actor who achieved fame with his leading and supporting roles in celebrated films from the 1970s to the mid-1980s including the lead role in Jaws.
+He was nominated for two Academy Awards, one Golden Globe, and one BAFTA Award, and won both an Obie and Drama League Award for his stage performances.

-Scheider's best-known roles include Frank Ligourin in Klute (1971), Police Chief Martin Brody in Jaws (1975) and its 1978 sequel, "Cloudy" Russo in The French Connection (1971), "Buddy" in The Seven-Ups (1973), Doc Levy in Marathon Man (1976), Scanlon / Dominguez in Sorcerer (1977), Joe Gideon in All That Jazz (1979), Frank Murphy in Blue Thunder (1983), and Dr. Heywood Floyd in the 2001: A Space Odyssey sequel, 2010: The Year We Make Contact (1984).
+Scheider's best-known film roles include Frank Ligourin in Klute (1971), Police Chief Martin Brody in Jaws (1975) and its 1978 sequel, "Cloudy" Russo in The French Connection (1971), "Buddy" in The Seven-Ups (1973), Doc Levy in Marathon Man (1976), Scanlon / Dominguez in Sorcerer (1977), Joe Gideon in All That Jazz (1979), and Frank Murphy in Blue Thunder (1983).

 Subsequent credits included Naked Lunch (1991), Romeo Is Bleeding (1993), The Myth of Fingerprints (1997), The Rainmaker (1997), and The Punisher (2004).
-He portrayed Captain Nathan Bridger on NBC's seaQuest DSV from 1993–1996.
+He also starred as Captain Nathan Bridger on the NBC television series seaQuest DSV (1993–96).

-Early life
+Early life and education

 Scheider was born in Orange, New Jersey, the son of Anna (née Crosson; 1906–1984) and auto mechanic Roy Bernhard Scheider (1903–1976).
 Scheider's mother was of Irish descent with an Irish Catholic background.
 His father was a Protestant German American.
 As a child, Scheider was an athlete, participating in organized baseball and boxing competitions, for which he was classed as a welterweight, weighing in at 140 lb (63.5 kg).

 Scheider competed in the Diamond Gloves Boxing Tournament in Elizabeth, New Jersey.
 He attended Columbia High School in Maplewood, New Jersey, graduating in 1950, and was inducted into the school's hall of fame in 1985.
-He traded his boxing gloves for the stage, studying drama at both Rutgers University and Franklin and Marshall College, where he was a member of Phi Kappa Psi fraternity.
+He traded his boxing gloves for the stage, studying drama at both Rutgers University and Franklin & Marshall College, where he was a member of Phi Kappa Psi fraternity.

-Amateur boxing

-Between 1946 and 1949, Scheider boxed as an amateur in New Jersey.
-Scheider said in a television interview in the 1980s that he took up boxing to lose weight.
-He said he had no desire to fight, but that his trainer, Georgie Ward, encouraged him to compete.
-In his second bout, at the 1946 Diamond Gloves Tournament (Golden Gloves), Scheider suffered a broken nose and lost by technical knockout in two rounds to Myron Greenberg.
-He went on to post an 11–1 (six knockouts) record, reversing his defeat by Greenberg in the process.